Close

 Revised Tax Rule (Budget 2025 Update)

-• Now, ULIPs with premiums exceeding 10% of the sum assured will also be classified as capital assets, making their gains taxable if redeemed before the 5-year lock-in period.
+The rules have expanded.
+ULIPs with premiums over 10% of the sum assured are now also capital assets, making their gains taxable if redeemed before the five-year lock-in.

 Examples Illustrating ULIP Taxation